simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 14-May 16 2025
+Solar Radiation Storm Forecast for May 15-May 17 2025

-              May 14  May 15  May 16
+              May 15  May 16  May 17
-S1 or greater   75%     10%      1%
+S1 or greater   10%      5%      5%

-Rationale: The greater than 10 MeV proton flux is expected to reach and/or hover around the 10 MeV warning threshold on 14 May.
-The current S1 Warning is valid through 14/1200 UTC.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at May 13 2025 1538 UTC.
+The largest was at May 14 2025 0825 UTC.

-Radio Blackout Forecast for May 14-May 16 2025
+Radio Blackout Forecast for May 15-May 17 2025

-              May 14        May 15        May 16
+              May 15        May 16        May 17
-R1-R2           15%           10%           10%
+R1-R2           75%           75%           75%
-R3 or greater    1%            1%            1%
+R3 or greater   30%           30%           30%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 14-16 May.
+Rationale: Given the magnetic complexity of Region 4087, theres a 75% chance that M-Class (R1-R2, Minor-Moderate) level flare activity will occur through 17 May with a 30% chance for X-Class (R3-Strong) levels during the same time.

 ```